• Menu

 Cost of living index: 94.1

 From fantastic food to the craziest football fan base in the NFL, Buffalo is a beloved “city of good neighbors.”
 Buffalo is home to about 255,000 residents and the top places to live are Orchard Park, Hamburg, and Williamsville.
+The famed Niagara Falls are just a 20-minute drive north of Buffalo.
+The falls are beautiful in all seasons and a must-see when frozen.
+The city has around 48,000 residents and has a relatively low crime rate.

 Buffalo is like Cleveland and Pittsburgh, but with a lower cost of living.
 The city has wintry weather (about 85 inches of snow per year) but locals are accustomed to and well-equipped for snowstorms.
 In contrast, summertime is lovely in the city, with average highs of about 80 degrees.
 You can rent a kayak on Canalside or enjoy a stroll through Broderick Park.

-Buffalo is also filled with stunning architecture; many notable buildings were constructed between the American Civil War and the Great Depression.
+Filled with stunning architecture; Buffalo has many notable buildings constructed between the American Civil War and the Great Depression.
 In addition to public landmarks, there are several Frank Lloyd Wright projects and residential homes like Delaware Avenue’s Millionaire’s Row.

 6. Binghamton